Last updated: May 4, 2026

 Florida Homestead Exemption

-- What it is: The main statewide break for owner-occupied primary homes under the Florida homestead rules.
+- What it is: The main statewide break for owner-occupied primary homes.

 - Who can get it: Owners with legal or equitable title who made the property their permanent residence by January 1 and are not claiming a similar exemption elsewhere.